 * Cam belt change - Cam belt failures cause extensive engine damage so it's important that the belt and idler pulleys are replaced every 72,000 miles or 5 years whichever comes first.
 Cam belt failures are much more common on the 2ltr models as a frayed accessory belt or faulty accessory belt pulley can send debris into the cam belt causing it to jump teeth or snap.
 Replacing the cam belt on a 2ltr costs around £400-£500 or on a 3ltr £500-£700

 * Rear wheel bearings seem to be a regular cause for concern, so just check for nasty noises on your test drive.
+Generally caused by a seized handbrake cable causing the brake disc and subsequently the wheel hub to overheat dispersing the grease.
 A fairly easy and inexpensive job to replace them though.

 * The silver painted bars that form the frame for the roof tend to show signs of bubbling underneath the paint work.
 Check them in detail along their full length.
 This is not structural corrosion but it is unsightly.
-Expect to pay up to £200 to have this repaired properly.
+Expect to pay £200 or more to have this repaired properly.
 The aluminium wing mirror support brackets also suffer from this bubbling.

-* The Velcro strip supporting the rear roof lining can become detached from the roof and slump at the back, this can cause damage to the boot seal if not rectified, check the rear speaker grilles are present and secure.
+* If the front edge of the roof lining appears stained or the fabric is peeling this has likely been caused by blocked drain channels for the sunroof that run down either side of the windscreen.
+The Velcro strip supporting the rear of the roof lining can become detached from the roof and slump at the back, this can cause damage to the boot seal if not rectified, check the rear speaker grilles are present and secure.